deartc/Quality-Project-Teresa-Hawkins/README.md

   5. Website Security (Black box Testing)- Verizon’s SSL/HTTPS connection was tested to make sure it's working properly.
  a.
 Preconditions- Verizon’s SSL/HTTPS connection was checked ensuring that the HTTPS connection was present.
 The time limit was ten minutes.
 The password should be in encrypted format.
 It should not allow invalid users.
   b.
-Steps- Verizon’s SSL/HTTPS connection was checked by looking at CAPTCHA and typing in the correct answer.
+Steps- Verizon’s SSL/HTTPS connection was checked by looking at CAPTCHA.
+Typing in the correct answer.
+3.Ensuring the HTTPS connection on site.
+  4. Password  and credit  card encrypted.
   c.
 Expected results-The CAPTCHA was checked for proper functioning and it worked.
-The password was in encrypted format
+The password and credit card was was in encrypted format

   6. Mobile Responsiveness Verizon site was tested using Google's Mobile-Friendly Test.
  a.
 Preconditions- Mobile Responsiveness Verizon site was tested using Google's Mobile-Friendly Test on several mobile devices.
 The test limit was ten minutes.
   b.
-Steps- Google’s Mobile-Friendly Test was used on an Android phone.
-Mobile Responsiveness on the Verizon site was tested to see if the layout was presentable.
+Steps-   Step one was Google’s Mobile-Friendly Test was used on several android  phones.
+Step two was Mobile Responsiveness on the Verizon site was tested to see if the layout was presentable.
   c.
 Expected results- Mobile Responsiveness testing on the Verizon site indicated the layout was up to standards and the links worked.

   7. Accessibility on the Verizon site was tested against the Web Content Accessibility Guidelines (WCAG).